epitomecl/p5avatar-mapping/README.md

 The user selected from each layer one file with its file id.
 For instance 2, 22, 35, 56, 68, 77.
 Based on order of layer the avatar will be build after payment.
 Over the booking process selected files will be hold.
-These files are reserved and not selectable for an furter booking process.
+These files are reserved.

 POST Input:
 ```